 May 28, 2020

-With the COVID pandemic having such a profound impact on this year’s wedding season, we see photographers all over trying to find new ways to generate revenue to make up for lost income.
-While selling prints or teaching an online course are great ways to try and diversify your photography business - at Focal we’ve had a lot of success helping our photographers grow their business through booking more small shoots.
+With the COVID-19 pandemic profoundly impacting this year’s wedding season, photographers everywhere are trying to find new ways to make up for lost income.
+While selling prints or teaching online courses are great ways to diversify your photography business, here at Focal, we’ve had good success helping our partner photographers grow their business through booking more small shoots.
 In 2019, our top photographer grew their income by just over $10,000!

 Small shoots are the untapped potential for many photographers.
-This is because as photographers, you are already doing them!
-You just need a bit of marketing to help you do a LOT more.
-Furthermore, small shoots can supplement your income without cannibalizing your main wedding income because you can focus on them in the off season or days when you don't have bigger shoots.
+Chances are, you're already doing them — you just need some marketing support to help you do more.
+Better still, small shoots can supplement your income without cannibalizing your main wedding income because you can focus on them in the offseason or on days when you don't have bigger shoots.

 The way the photography industry currently operates makes it particularly difficult for customers looking to book small shoots.
 Think about it this way: